sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 ### Guest Lecture - Tessier

 What do you know when you know a language?
-- DO you memorize all components
+- Do you memorize all components (syllables, sounds, words)
+	- No: bc we can generate
 - Something else/more/entirely different

+- What do you know about the structure of the sounds, syllables, speech units of your language?

+- What do you know when you know a language?

+- What do you know abt structure of sounds/syll/speech units ?
+- why are unrelated lang